till-s/tic-nic/README.md

    between PHY and MAC (most PTP-capable adapters implement it in the MAC).
  - Fully open-source project (hard-, firm- and software).
- - Low cost (PHY plus FPGA are in the order of $20, GPS receiver adds another $10, plus cost of connectors and other components).
+ - Low cost.
 Uses an Efinix Trion T8 or T20 (recommended) device.
  - Remaining FPGA logic and pins available for user application.
  - GPS Receiver (optional) to convert the tic-nic into a PTP master clock.